CANADA FX DEBT-C$ pares sharp gains as Poloz clarifies 18-month remark

 TORONTO, Oct 25 The Canadian dollar strengthened

-the central bank is on hold for 18 months.
-The central bank
+central bank is on hold for 18 months.
+The bank later clarified

 "My statement concerning the need to wait 18 months was in

-to close," Poloz said in an email.
-"It was not intended as a
+expected to close," Poloz said in an email.
+"It was not intended

 The currency's strongest level of the session was C$1.3277,